BrianRagazzi/aws-certification-prep/exercises/ex-004_GettingStartedCloudFormation.rst

 Create Stack
 ------------
 Use the following awscli command to create a new **'Stack'** based on the template.
+If your keypair is not named "acpkey1", set the ParameterValue to the correct name of your existing key pair.

 .. code-block::

-	aws cloudformation create-stack --stack-name ex-004 --template-body file://./templates/ex-004_template.yaml
+	aws cloudformation create-stack --stack-name ex-004 --template-body file://./templates/ex-004_template.yaml  \
+	   --parameters ParameterName=KeyPairName,ParameterValue=acpkey1

 Output